3 Mins Read

 1. Take A Cooking Class

 Cooking is one of the most primal activities you can engage in.
 Spending time in the kitchen and creating beautiful foods is so incredibly comforting and rewarding.
 Eating is something we do daily and becoming connected to your food’s preparation is an important step towards developing healthy eating habits.
 For a full list of great healthy cooking classes, check here.
-Our favorites?
-All of Sesame Kitchen sessions from learning how to make sourdough to classes on fermented foods!
-We also love Olive Leaf‘s luscious Mediterranean vegetarian cuisine classes.

 2. Stroll Through Food Markets